Cancer Respite Program

 We believe there are many amazing places to take a break from cancer, and we offer options to the nominated patients based on mutual availability.
 Destinations are decided after patients are nominated, and are not guaranteed during the nomination process.

-Arising from the need to support families whose loved one experiences an extreme downturn in health after they were scheduled for a cancer respite experience, our patient advisory committee created a Staycation experience.
+Arising from the need to support families whose loved one is unable to travel due to advanced stage cancer, our patient advisory committee created a Staycation experience.

 Our Program Coordinators will gift an FPS Staycation at their discretion after a patient’s trip has been canceled due to health reasons.
 The Staycation package encourages the patient, caregiver and immediate family to take a break at home.
 The package includes items that address the emotional, psychosocial, financial and spiritual needs of the patient and family unit.